-Here’s how to practice Bhakti yoga meditation properly: Traditionally this would be performed in a dedicated meditation space.
+Here’s how to practise Bhakti yoga meditation properly: Traditionally this would be performed in a dedicated meditation space.

 - Take a few moments to relax

 - Once your mind is calm and centred, choose a subject on which to meditate.
 Choose a subject that is highly positive and which contains traits that you would like to have in yourself.
-For instance, if you would like to feel more free in life you might like to meditate on a clear blue sky.
-Remember that Bhakti yoga practice is a method for oneness, so whatever object you meditate on you will be aiming to become one with.
+For instance, if you would like to feel freer in life, you might like to meditate on a clear blue sky.
+Remember that the Bhakti yoga practice is a method for oneness, so whatever object you meditate on you will be aiming to become one with.

 - Another great option is to meditate on a mantra.

 - Sit comfortably and with good posture.
 You should feel stable, relaxed, and comfortable.
-Proper physical alignment will help your energy (chi / qi / life force) to flow through your body freely.
+Correct physical alignment will help your energy (chi / qi / life force) to flow through your body freely.

 - Close your eyes and focus on the space between your eyebrows.
-You will feel a built-up of energy in this area.
+You will feel a build-up of energy in this area.